-- SCREWDRIVER (not the cocktail version)
+2. SCREWDRIVER (not the cocktail version)

 A set of screwdrivers are worth their weight.
 Comfortable handles and strong blades.
 There is nothing worse than stripping a screw or damaging the screwdriver.
 A screwdriver with interchangeable heads is handy; it saves space and the heads can also be used with your drill.
 A good tip is to magnetise your screwdrivers so there is a good connection between the screw and the driver.

-- SOCKET (no, not your eye socket)
+3. SOCKET (no, not your eye socket)

-- CORDLESS DRILL (can be used for surgical procedures, too)
+4. CORDLESS DRILL (can be used for surgical procedures, too)

-- TYRE REPAIR KIT (not the lilo repair kit)
+5. TYRE REPAIR KIT (not the lilo repair kit)

-- CABLE TIES
+6. CABLE TIES

-- LUBRICANTS (not for that!)
+7. LUBRICANTS (not for that!)

 Wheel bearing grease, WD-40 and silicon spray all have a use on your RV or tow vehicle.
-It is important to carry a tub of High Temperature Bearing Grease (HTB), you never know when you may need to repack your wheel bearings.
+It is important to carry a tub of High-Temperature Bearing Grease (HTB), you never know when you may need to repack your wheel bearings.
 WD-40 helps loosen rusty bolts, stops a squeaking cupboard or door, removes water from electrics and even stops your mirror from fogging up in the ensuite.
 Silicon spray is handy for stubborn zips on your annex or rooftop tent.

 8. MULTI-GRIPS/SHIFTER (handy as a last resort)

-- TAPE (of the sticky kind)
+9. TAPE (of the sticky kind)

-- ELECTRICAL TESTER (like my American Express)
+10. ELECTRICAL TESTER (like my American Express…

 …I never leave home without it).
 The number of times I have had to check battery connections, test the pins on the caravan plugs, confirm that the alternator was sending a good charge to the Anderson plug… Mine even has a temperature prong – perfect for testing the internal temperature of a camp oven roast.
 A good tip is to carry spare batteries, too.
 A test lamp is also handy for determining the presence or absence of an electrical current when switching a source on and off.

 ODDS AND SODS (you will use these one day)